 Trump tells Chevron to "wind down" oil fields in Venezuela

-Chevron is the last major U.S. oil company to do business in crisis-wracked Venezuela, investing in oil fields and machinery with an estimated value of $2.6 billion, which analysts say Maduro’s government will likely take over.
+Chevron is the last major U.S. oil company to do business in crisis-wracked Venezuela, investing in the South American nation's oil fields and machinery over the last century with an estimated value of $2.6 billion, which analysts say Maduro’s government will likely take over.

 It's the latest in a series of steps the White House has taken against Maduro, quickening the pace of its push to end his presidency and more than 20 years of socialist rule that critics blame for leading the once rich oil-producing nation to economic and political ruin.